Episode 3: Dan Spencer, Music Evangelist & VGM analyst

 Oh, yeah.

-Charney Kaye
+Nick Charney Kaye

 Dan’s done a series of videos where he’s actually streaming with an audience talking to him live playing through a game and really diving into a lot of the details of the music.
 Video game music is the most exciting place that we could be using XJ music.
 We’re specifically interested in putting this more advanced tool in the hands of video game music creators, and collaborating with people working on video game engines.
-It’s a really cool surface with a lot of new possibilities for dynamic music.
+It’s a really cool surface with a lot of new possibilities for adaptive music.
 So we wanted to talk to Dan and just get some ideas about how one would approach designing music for a video game.

 Jamal Whitaker